uktrade/mbtiles-s3-server/README.md

        aws-vault exec tiles -- python -m mbtiles_s3_server
    ```

-5. On your user-facing site, include HTML that loads these tiles from this server, for example to load maps from a server started as above running locally
+5. On your user-facing site, include HTML that loads these tiles from this server, for example to load maps from a server started as above running locally serving OpenMapTiles

    ```html
     <!DOCTYPE html>